nd-z/modemo/README.md

 + TBD

 ## Frontend Components
-+ Facebook login API -> React frontend
++ React frontend
+	+ Possible use of Facebook API?
-+ API to dictate communication between frontend/backend
++ API (using Apiary) to dictate communication between frontend/backend
++ For the Youtube idea, a convenient way for the user to get info from a comment section
++ For the article idea, a convenient way for the user to get info about the article

 ## Backend Components
 + Facebook API handler to pull personal data for classification, namely